Trim

-Seminole State's Music Program is designed to meet the common prerequisites required for students transferring with an Associate in Arts (A.A.) degree to a college or university to pursue a bachelor's degree in music.
+Seminole State's Music Program offers programs designed to meet the common prerequisites required for students transferring with an Associate in Arts (A.A.) degree to a college or university to pursue a bachelor's degree in music.

 Seminole State believes all forms of music are valuable.
 Whether you choose choral or instrumental, or whether you're interested in classical, jazz or contemporary music, we're here to help you succeed.